 "So he drove off.
 I pulled my blindfold down, and the first thing I saw was this gorgeous, beautiful oak tree.
 That's the moment I knew my life was about to change for the good.
 I saw the branches of new life."

 Lisa's new life took her full circle.
-Thirty-one years later, she is behind the wheel of a white Dodge Charger with green and gold stripes with lights on top.
+More than 30 years later, she is behind the wheel of a white Dodge Charger with green and gold stripes with lights on top.
 She's a Hillsborough County sheriff's deputy.